USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Control Measure Equations

 As an alternative to using a simple 'cost per ton of pollutant reduced' value to compute the cost of a control measure, an engineering cost equation can be specified.
 The cost equation will then be used to associate emissions control costs with a particular pollutant.
 The equation must be selected from a list of pre-specified equation types.
-The equation will be computed using the form of the equation specified on the equations tab, source-independent variables listed in the equations tab, and source-dependent variables from the emissions inventory (e.g., stack flow rate).
+The cost will be computed using the form of the equation specified on the equations tab, source-independent variables listed in the equations tab, and source-dependent variables from the emissions inventory (e.g., stack flow rate).
 Currently, only a single equation can be specified for any given measure.

-**Step 2-7: View the Control Measure Equations.** Click on the `Equations` tab on the View Control Measure window to see information associated with the cost equations for the selected measure.
+**Step 2-8: View the Control Measure Equations.** Click on the `Equations` tab on the View Control Measure window to see information associated with the cost equations for the selected measure.
 An example of this tab is shown in [Figure 3-13](#equations_tab_of_view_control_measure_window).
 If the measure does not use a cost equation, this tab will be blank.
 The table at the bottom of the `Equations` tab shows the **Equation Type** (the same type is repeated in every row), in addition to the **Variable Name** and **Value** for that variable.
 The fields of the `Equations` tab are shown in [Table 3-4](#control_measure_equations_tab_table).

 Each type of equation uses a different set of variables.
-CoST supports eleven different types of cost equations.
+CoST supports fifteen different types of cost equations.
 Additional types of equations may be added in the future.
-For more information on the Equations and their input variables, see the [Documentation of Cost Equations in EPA's Control Strategy Tool (CoST)](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution).
+For more information on the equations and their input variables, see the [Documentation of Cost Equations in the EPA's Control Strategy Tool (CoST)](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution).
 The appropriate form of the equation will be used in conjunction with the specified values to compute the total cost of applying the measure to the source for the specified pollutant and cost year.

-Do not click `Close` after examining the Equations as this will close the View Control Measure window, which we will use for the next step.
+Do not click `Close` after examining the Equations tab as this will close the View Control Measure window, which we will use for the next step.

 <a id=equations_tab_of_view_control_measure_window></a>